DrZhivago1/DocWorld/README.md

 	IF "Centralized Climate Control" is installed:
 		Move all items to "Temperature" category.

+	IF "Dubs Bad Hygiene" is installed:
+		Put Ceiling fans into dropdown designator.

 	IF "Fast Regen" is installed:
 		Move beds to "Beds" category.